 Input lag: This refers to the delay between when a CAD user clicks on an icon or link and when it actually happens on the screen – so a low response time is important here.

-Contrast ratio: This refers to the difference between light and dark colors on your monitor, so a high contrast ratio lets you see more details in darker areas of color blocks or CAD drawings.
+Contrast ratio: This refers to the difference between light and dark colors on your large monitor, so a high contrast ratio lets you see more details in darker areas of color blocks or CAD drawings.

 Resolution: The higher the resolution, the better it is for editing and viewing 3D models in CAD software.
 However, it also has to support your choice of CAD software.